Where’s the best university to do a PhD? Well, we may be a little biased, but we think it’s UQ. Here’s why.

 “Years later, I contacted one of the professors I met during my studies and with whom I undertook a summer internship, and I applied for a PhD position at UQ under his supervision.”

-What makes UQ one of the best PhD universities?
+What makes UQ the best university to do a PhD at?

 Search ‘best university for PhD in Australia’, and UQ will come up on the list.
 But when there are so many top-notch Australian universities to choose from for studying a Doctor of Philosophy, you might be wondering what sets us apart.
 Barbara helped us break it down.